FyDininno/ObsidianOnline/content/Portfolio.md

 # Node Form
 I wrote this add-on for Blender in an effort to help people better visualize mathematics.
-The tutorial can be found [[Node Form|here]].
+The tutorial can be found [[Tutorial|here]].

 ![[SineForm.gif]]
 # Alameda Garden